zwang1995/data-driven-CAMPD/model/process/README.md

 - `RebDuty_T2`: model for the reboiler heat duty of the SRC

-- `optimization_T1T2`: results for the process optimization
+- `optimization_T1T2`: result for the process optimization